CauldronDevelopmentLLC/CAMotics/README.md

     sudo dpkg -i openscam_*.deb

 ## Build Warnings/Errors
-If you get any build warnings, by default, the builds will stop.
+If you get any build warnings, by default, the build will stop.
 If you have problems building, especially with warnings related to the boost library you can ignore these warnings by building cbang and/or OpenSCAM with `scons strict=0`.
 This disables strict checking.
 For example: